venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

     >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Create storage**.
-1. Select **Show advanced settings** and make shure your cloud shell region is set to **East US** then create a storage account with below configurations by selecting create new
+1. Select **Show advanced settings** and select your cloud shell region as **East US** then create a storage account with below configurations by selecting create new
 | Settings | Value |
     | --- | --- |
     | Resource Group | **<6+2>-AZ104-11s-rg** |